Bandwidth-Samples/messaging-send-receive-sms-python/README.md

 ```

 You can view your public URL at `http://127.0.0.1:4040` after ngrok is running.
 You can also view the status of the tunnel and requests/responses here.

+Once your public ngrok url has been created, you can use it as the `BASE_CALLBACK_URL` environmental variable and set it in the voice application created in the [pre-requisites](#pre-requisites) section.